ulisesrey/movie_project/README.md

 ## Description

 ## Installation
-requirements
+### requirements
+Can they be installed with the package with pip install?

-install it as a package
+### install it as a package
+add git clone?
 ```bash
 cd package_directory
 pip install .